Steven-cpp/MyCasualRepo/readme.md

 So, noted that this repo does **not make any sense**.
 It is just my own playground.

+## I. Git Usages

+I was familiar with git in an IDE, such as Pycharm and IDEA.
+But when confronted with actual commands especially for authorization and branches, I was confused.
+So, in this chapter, I will try several use cases, selecting proper commands and understand them.

 ### 1. How to Upload local project to GitHub

 Initially, I already have some cpp files locally.
 Now, I want to creat a github repo and put everyting up-to-date on it.
 Can we do that just using shell?